Nilesh-Parit/CDAC_Project/SRS_Document.md

 ## Non-Functional Requirements:

 	- Performance
 		1) The web-application should handle a large user base and increasing data traffic.
 		2) The web-application should work fast and availability should be 24x7.

 	- Security
 		1) Implement secure data storage and transmission.
 		2) Protection against web malfunctions such as SQL injections, cross-site scripting.

 	- Usability
 		1) Provide user-friendly interface
 		2) Web-application accessibility on various devices.

 	- Scalability
 		1) The system should be scalable to accommodate future growth.

+	- Reliability
+		1) Minimum downtime for maintenance and updates.
+		2) Regular data backups to prevent data loss.

+## Constraints

+	- The web application should support common web browsers such as Chrome, Safari, Firefox, etc.
+	- Compliance with relevant data protection regulagtions.

+## Assumptions and Dependancies

+	- Users will have a stable internet connection.
+	- Users will provide accurate personal information.
+	- Users will provide accurate recepies for food items.
+	- Users will provide accurate nutritional information for recipes.